ExtractIntoVoid/EIV_JsonLib/README.md

 # EIV_JsonLib
-Json Library for EIV Game, Lobby used and Visible changes from Data_Assets
+Json Library for EIV Game, Lobby.

-It contains EIV_JsonMP for MessagePack (Good way to communicate)
+Thanks to MemoryPack it making it easier to add additional Mods for JsonLib